SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 In the example below, we see a redirection page that is part of the main phishing kit.
 Here the criminal stands up a landing page on a domain that is different from the one used for the actual phishing attack.
 This keeps the main domain hidden, while enabling them to shift landing domains as needed.

-At the time this report was being written, this particular redirection script had been seen 82 times, making it one of the more common methods seen with kits targeting Chase bank.
+At the time this report was being written, this particular redirection script had been seen 82 times, making it one of the more common methods seen with phishing kits targeting Chase bank.
 <br><br>
 ![The redirection landing page is used to hide the main domain used for the phishing attack.][img2]
 <br><br>